fyngyrz/pyex/README.md

 # [pyex](pyex.py) -- Allows for methods that can be used with class str, etc.

 ## TLDR

 It's a preprocessor.
+You write a `.pyex` file in just slightly extended Python, then pyex.py processes that into Python in the actual form Python wants, all without monkeypatching or otherwise compromising execution reliability.

-You write the way you want, then it makes Python like Python wants.
-It's a Python v2 project.
-A v3 Python version, if you want it, is up to you.
+This is a Python v2 project.
+A v3 Python version, if you want it, is up to you at this point.

 ## Somewhat More Verbosely
 This project grew, somewhat indirectly, from my annoyance with Python that it